 Fort Pontisse was built in 1888.

-When it opened, it had two turrets with one 210 mm gun, one turret with two 150 mm guns, two turrets with two 120 mm guns each, and four turrets with one 57 mm gun for the fort's proximity defense.
+When it opened, it had two turrets with a 210 mm gun, one turret with two 150 mm guns, two turrets with two 120 mm guns each and four turrets with a 57 mm gun for the fort's proximity defense.

-When the 1st World War broke out in August 1914, these guns were actually obsolete at 26 ages old.
+When World War I broke out in August 1914, these guns were actually obsolete at 26 years old.
 So were the turrets.
 These were not able to cope with the heavier shells that had been developed in the meantime.

 Except for the 57 mm guns, the guns were supplied by the Krupp company from Germany.
 The 57 mm guns were from Nordenfeld of Great Britain.

-When the Belgian forts around Liege were rearmed in the 1930s in relation to geopolitical developments in Germany, the fort received a turret with two 105 mm guns, and the four guns for proximity defense were replaced by 75 mm guns.
+When the Belgian forts around Liege were rearmed in the 1930s in relation to geopolitical developments in Germany, the fort was given a turret with two 105 mm guns and the four guns for proximity defense were replaced by 75 mm guns.

-During the occupation of the fort from 1914 through 1918, the Germans carried out repair work on the fort.
+During the occupation of the fort from 1914 to 1918, the Germans made repairs to the fort.
 The fort was even fortified.

-At the entrance gate, on the left side are the room of the watch commander in time of peace, the mortuary, and several warehouses, among others.
-On the right side are the room of the watch commander in time of war, the kitchen, washrooms for the men, warehouses, showers for the men, latrines, and a prison, the cachot (for soldiers with punishment).
+At the entrance gate, on the left side are located, among other things, the room of the watch commander in time of peace, the mortuary, and several warehouses.
+On the right side are the room of the watch commander in time of war, the kitchen, washrooms for the men, warehouses, showers for the men, latrines, and a prison, the cachot (for punished soldiers).

 The fort is no longer maintained and is increasingly falling into disrepair.
-The fort is open only by exception.
+The fort is open only on rare occasions.

 Do you have more information about this location?
 Inform us!